nautobot/nautobot/nautobot/docs/user-guides/getting-started/creating-devices.md

 ## Creating a Manufacturer

-A manufacturer represents the "make" of a device; e.g. Cisco or Dell.
+A Manufacturer represents the "make" of a device; e.g. Cisco or Dell.
 Each device type must be assigned to a manufacturer.

 More information on Manufacturers is in the [Manufacturers](../../core-functionality/device-types.md#manufacturers) section of the Nautobot documentation.